How do we help students to see the power in the writer's notebook? It can start before the pen even hits the page. It can start from the outside in.

 Throughout the conference, I watched, listened, and played with digital tools and all along I thought about our students and how digital tools have the capability to make all students feel successful.
 I was in awe of the opportunities digital devices bring to our classrooms.

 This past March my plan book fell apart.
 Therefore, I created a new one on Winkflash, which had a special ($19.99 for a 100 pg. hardcover book).
-I don’t think … Continue Reading Personalized Plan Books
+I don't think Winkflash has that special any more, but the idea of creating my own plan book again, so that it's customized to my tastes, appeals to… Continue reading Personalized Plan Books

-I’ve been a writing coach for four years now.
-My arm was gently twisted at the end of the school year when I was planning on looping my seventh graders … Continue Reading a special space.
+I've been a writing coach for four years now.
+My arm was gently twisted at the end of the school year when I was planning on looping my seventh graders into eighth grade.
+After the painstaking art of decision making I decided to venture out of the classroom to see what life was like for… Continue reading a special space.

-I took Cliff and Jen’s advice and turned my time (after I recopied a bunch of poems though) into something productive for my students.
-I bought the Moleskine Cahiers at … Continue Reading Drumroll please…
+I took Cliff and Jen's advice and turned my time (after I recopied a bunch of poems though) into something productive for my students.
+I bought the Moleskine Cahiers at a Barnes & Noble Store yesterday since I realized I could use my Educator Discount since they were for my class.
+I personalized them, added… Continue reading Drumroll please…

-Kate (the other fourth grade teacher at my school) & I are planning on spending Friday, 9/7 decorating writer’s notebooks with our students.
-I’m thinking that it should be almost … Continue Reading Decorating Writer’s Notebooks
+Kate (the other fourth grade teacher at my school) & I are planning on spending Friday, 9/7 decorating writer's notebooks with our students.
+I'm thinking that it should be almost like a scrapbooking party.
+I'm in search of affordable places to buy lots of stickers for the kids to personalize their notebooks.
+I am not… Continue reading Decorating Writer’s Notebooks